Sic Parvis Magna Sample Chapter—Escape from Tavistock

 Flames devoured the thatched roofs, lighting up the yard between the cottages.

-Francis buried his head in Mary’s lap, as if he could vanish.
+Francis buried his head in Mary’s lap.

 He understood.
+Whatever happened this morning couldn’t be undone.
 There was no longer a home to return to, no friends to play with.
-Whatever happened this morning couldn’t be undone.

 Mary stroked his head with one hand, wiping away the tears with another.